Desmond Cole: The Skin We're In: A Year of Black Resistance and Power (2020)

 Cole's first book, The Skin We're In: A Year of Black Resistance and Power, was announced in 2019 and released on January 28, 2020.
 The books focuses on 2017 and chronicles a year "in the struggle against racism in Canada."
 CBC Books placed the title on its 2020 winter reading list, and it became the bestselling Canadian nonfiction book for the week of February 9–15, 2020.
 The book saw a surge in sales in late May to early June 2020, corresponding to protests across the United States and Canada against anti-black racism and police brutality.
 It later became the bestselling Canadian book of 2020 and was also named one of the ten best Canadian nonfiction books of the year.
 In 2021, the book was nominated for the Shaughnessy Cohen Prize for Political Writing.

 In the aftermath of the death of Regis Korchinski-Paquet, Cole argued for the defunding of the Toronto Police and the redistribution of funds to mental health services and initiatives to address poverty and systemic racism.

 In July 2020, Cole was named one of CBC Books' "Writers to Watch".

-2024 arrest
+2021–present

-In April 2024, Cole was arrested for forcible entry, mischief, and participating in an unlawful pro-Palestine protest inside the Toronto offices of the Israeli-Canadian company Awz Ventures.
-He later vilified the Toronto Police for his arrest.
+In April 2024, Cole was arrested for mischief, unlawful assembly, and failing to leave the premises after participating in a pro-Palestine protest in January at the Toronto office of Awz Ventures, a Canadian venture capital firm that finances Israeli technology companies that work with Israel's Military of Defense and its security forces.
+Former Prime Minister of Canada Stephen Harper is a partner at AWZ and president of its advisory board, which includes former leaders of the Mossad, MI5, CIA, and CSIS.
+After his arrest, Cole issued statements stating that the Palestinian solidarity movement will continue to resist political repression and that the Toronto police criminalized the protest against a company aiding in the oppression of Palestinians.
+Recently, he has worked for The Breach, reporting on events such as the 2026 New Democratic Party leadership election.